-Capital expenditures during the three months ended March 31, 2021 included costs associated with the expansion of our manufacturing facilities in Rensselaer, New York and Limerick, Ireland, including construction of a fill/finish facility and related equipment.
-We expect to incur capital expenditures of \$585 million to \$650 million for the full year of 2021 primarily in connection with the continued expansion of our manufacturing facilities, including the fill/finish facility, and the expansion of our research facilities.
+Sales of marketable securities during the nine months ended September 30, 2020 included proceeds in connection with funding our stock repurchase from Sanofi (as described below).
+Capital expenditures during the nine months ended September 30, 2021 included costs associated with the expansion of our manufacturing facilities in Rensselaer, New York and Limerick, Ireland, including construction of a fill/finish facility and related equipment.
+We expect to incur capital expenditures of \$545 million to \$575 million for the full year of 2021 primarily in connection with the continued expansion of our manufacturing facilities, including the fill/finish facility.
+Capital expenditures expected to be incurred during the remainder of 2021 also include costs related to plans to expand our research, preclinical manufacturing, and support facilities at our Tarrytown, New York campus.